sinc-dev/omni-cms-sinc/web/BUILD_OPTIMIZATION.md

 ### Build Fails with Turbopack Error

-- Ensure `TURBOPACK=0` is set in Cloudflare Pages environment variables
+- **CRITICAL**: Ensure `TURBOPACK=0` is set in Cloudflare Pages dashboard environment variables (not just in build script)
-- Verify the build script sets `TURBOPACK=0` in the environment and command
+- Verify the build script sets `TURBOPACK=0` in the environment and command (backup measure)
 - Check build logs for "Next.js 16.0.3 (Turbopack)" - should show without "(Turbopack)"
-- Verify `turbopack.root` is configured in `next.config.ts` (fixes root detection errors)
+- Verify both `outputFileTracingRoot` and `turbopack.root` are configured in `next.config.ts` and point to the **same** monorepo root
+- If you see "Both `outputFileTracingRoot` and `turbopack.root` are set, but they must have the same value" warning, ensure both point to the same directory (monorepo root)
-- If you see "We couldn't find the Next.js package" error, ensure `turbopack.root` points to monorepo root
+- If you see "We couldn't find the Next.js package" error, ensure both roots point to monorepo root (where `pnpm-lock.yaml` lives)

 ### Monorepo Installing All Workspaces